Closing the Clarity Gap at Work

-A governance-first framework for using AI responsibly in workplace mental health and wellbeing
+A governance-first framework for navigating workplace mental health resources safely, ethically, and effectively

 Most organizations already offer mental health and wellbeing support.

-What’s missing is clarity.
-Employees often don’t know what resources exist, what they are for, or where to start.
-In moments of stress, that confusion becomes friction — and friction often leads to inaction.
+Employees often don’t know what resources are available, what each one is designed for, or where to start.
+In moments of pressure, that uncertainty becomes friction.
+And friction often leads to inaction.

 Why Access, Not Availability, Is the Real Challenge